microsoft/ELL/docs/tutorials/Comparing-image-classification-models-side-by-side-on-the-Raspberry-Pi/index.md

     camera = cv2.VideoCapture(0)
 ```

+The argument **0** in the function call above selects the default camera.
+If you have more than one camera connected to your Pi device, choose which camera to use by changing this argument.
 Read the file of category names.

 ```python
     with open("categories.txt", "r") as categories_file: